ig3/srf/README.md

 according to the actual interval since they were last reviewed, rather than the scheduled interval.

-#### matureThreshold (seconds)
+#### stage2MaxInterval (seconds)

 default: 21 days

 This affects the calculation of Percent Correct, which is compared against percentCorrectTarget.
-Only review of cards with an interval greater than matureThreshold are considered in calculating Percent Correct.
+Only review of cards with an interval greater than stage2MaxInterval are considered in calculating Percent Correct.

-A card is counted as mature (Unconcious Competence) or mastered if its interval is greater than matureThreshold.
+A card is counted as mature (Unconcious Competence) or mastered if its interval is greater than stage2MaxInterval.

 #### percentCorrectWindow (seconds)